 So did these counties flip to Trump because of this myth of “white-lash” and explicit racism, or were they sick of the pandering lies of those elites that chastise them for not buying the message?

-The answer is obvious to anyone that has not been inculcated into the cultural Marxism of oppressor vs. the oppressed.
+The answer is obvious to anyone that has not been indoctrinated by the cultural Marxism of oppressor vs. the oppressed.
 America didn’t all of a sudden, after decisively electing a black president for two consecutive terms, remember that they are racists.

 Which brings me to the Van Jones analysis.
 Jones predictably makes the Trump victory to be about white backlash, and then rhetorically asks, “How do I explain this to my children?”